CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 >curl --location --request PUT 'https://test1-ywu6raktuq-uc.a.run.app/user/' \
 --header 'Authorization: Bearer •••••••'

-This Endpoint is to update user needs by looking for userId
+This Endpoint is used to update user needs by looking for userId
 ```javascript
 {
     "message": "sucessfull"